lncm/supercavitation-server/README.md

 ## Post-Hackathon Updates

 - Refactor
-- New API
- - Simpler, RESTful endpoints
+- New API with simpler, RESTful endpoints
 - Always pass around a hex version of the preimage
+- Proper conversion Satoshis -> Wei (using BigNumber)
 - Accept contract address
 - Fixed the invoice subscriptions
 - Add more inside config file